intersystems-community/irisdemo-demo-appointmentsms/README.md

 ## Just watch it

-Watch [this video](http://www.youtube.com/) on YouTube to see the demo.
+If you haven't seen [this video]( https://youtu.be/n3oiejqMNuc) on YouTube yet, start with it.

 ## Build it yourself!

-Now that you have watched the demo.
-You can do two different things:
+Now that you have watched the demo, you can use [this next video - SOON!](http://www.youtube.com/) and take two different paths:
-- You can run the demo on your onw PC
+- Use the video to run the demo on your PC with your AWS account.
+Don't worry, the video helps you to set it up and AWS has a free tier for sending SMS messages!
-- You can experience building parts of the demo yourself!
+- Use the video to build parts of your demo yourself!

 To just run the demo on your PC, make sure you have docker installed on your machine and run the following command: